Change-Point Detection in Dynamic Networks with Missing Links: Introduction

 We provide the minimax separation rate for the spectral norm separation (in Section \ref{sec:MatrixCUSUM} we explain why we think that the spectral norm is an appropriate choice for this problem) in the case of an unknown change-point location with missing links.
-Beside the lower detection boundary we also provide a test procedure based on the spectral norm of the matrix CUSUM statistics that is nearly minimax optimal (up to a logarithmic factor).
+Besides the lower bound on the minimax separation rate, we also provide a test procedure based on the spectral norm of the matrix CUSUM statistics that is nearly minimax optimal.
 Our focus is on the challenging case when the networks are only partially observed.
 Missing values are a very common problem in the real life data.
 Usual imputation methods require observations from a homogeneous distribution.
 In the presence of unknown change-points such methods are not expected to perform well.
 This, in turn, will impact the performances of the change-point detection and estimation methods.
 These methods, in their large majority, are designed for the case of complete observations and we fall into a vicious circle.
-The only works considering missing values in the context of change-point detection that we are aware of are \citep{BuhlmannChangePointMissing} and \citep{Xie_2013}.
-In \citep{BuhlmannChangePointMissing} the authors consider the problem of multiple change-point detection for graphical models. \citeauthor{Xie_2013} propose a fast method for online tracking of a dynamic submanifold underlying very high-dimensional noisy data.
+The only works considering missing values in the context of change-point detection that we are aware of are \citep{BuhlmannChangePointMissing}, \citep{Xie_2013}, and \citep{bertille_2022}.
+In \citep{BuhlmannChangePointMissing} the authors consider the problem of multiple change-point localization for graphical models. \citeauthor{Xie_2013} propose a fast method for online tracking of a dynamic submanifold underlying very high-dimensional noisy data. \citep{bertille_2022} considers change-point estimation in partially-observed, high-dimensional time series.

 We also propose a new procedure for {\it change-point estimation}.
 The problem of a single change-point estimation in a network generated by a dynamic stochastic block model has been considered, among others, in \citep{MichailidisChangePoint,YuChangePointGraphs,yu2021optimal}. \citeauthor{MichailidisChangePoint} establish the rate of convergence for the least squares estimate of the change-point and of the parameters of the model.
 They also derive the asymptotic distribution of the change-point estimator.
 The problem of multiple change-points localization has been studied by \cite{YuChangePointGraphs}.
 The authors of \citep{YuChangePointGraphs} provide optimal localization rate in the case when the magnitudes of the changes in the data generating distribution is measured using Frobenius norm.
 More recently the methods of \citep{YuChangePointGraphs} have been extended in \citep{yu2021optimal} to the problem of online change-point localization.
 The algorithms proposed in \citep{yu2021optimal} and \citep{YuChangePointGraphs} require two independent samplings.
 Unlike these methods, the algorithm that we introduce only requires one independent sample which is a more realistic scenario in many applications.